Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 17 Mei 2025 14.23.56 UTC
+- WIB: Sabtu, 17 Mei 2025 15.32.09 UTC
-- WITA: Sabtu, 17 Mei 2025 15.23.56 UTC
+- WITA: Sabtu, 17 Mei 2025 16.32.09 UTC
-- WIT: Sabtu, 17 Mei 2025 16.23.56 UTC
+- WIT: Sabtu, 17 Mei 2025 17.32.09 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: friendship
+Kategori: technology